emckiernan/emg-book/chapter-02/chapter-2.md

-The following EMG was recorded from the bicep as the subject sustained a contraction and gradually increased the amount of force (i.e., recruitment).
+The following EMG was recorded from the biceps as the subject sustained a contraction and gradually increased the amount of force (i.e., recruitment).

 ```python